AngomRanjan/stay-tune/README.md

 - npm install

-## To Run App type the following command
+## To Run App type the following command in your terminal

   - npm start